 The only clock that synced in with my life here was waking up to the Sunrise and being grateful for the day by the Sunset.

-Accommodating myself in a neighborhood of mud houses, granaries and paddy fields.
+Accommodating myself in a neighbourhood of mud houses, granaries and paddy fields.

 Counting minutes and learning to live in the present moment by the tiny gushes of the river tides.